-Protect Your Oral Health with Periodontal Therapy in Dallas, TX
+Protect Your Oral Health with Periodontal Therapy

 Up to 80 percent of the population unknowingly has some form of periodontal disease.
 Characterized by a persistent bacterial infection of the bone and tissues that support the teeth, periodontal disease (gum disease) causes little discomfort and produces few symptoms in the early stages.
 However, when periodontal disease is left untreated, it can spread quickly and compromise the condition of your gums, teeth, and bone.
 It can also lead to serious systemic health problems including heart disease and stroke, as well as diabetes and pregnancy complications.
 If you want to protect your smile and your long term health, schedule a periodontal therapy appointment with Dr. Ramsey today.